meaowbeard/meaowbeard.github.io/_posts/2025-02-27-i-baked-the-minecraft-cake-in-real-life.md

 Next, I added the cream cheese and mascarpone, blending everything together until it was silky smooth.
 If the frosting felt too thick, I had a splash of milk on standby to adjust the texture.

 At this point, the frosting was ready to go!
-Feel free to tweak it depending on your taste—just don’t make it too runny, or it’ll be hard to spread on the cake.
+Feel free to tweak it depending on your taste - just don’t make it too runny, or it’ll be hard to spread on the cake.

 ![Frosting](https://i.imgur.com/OEwiWsS.jpg)